bmh5227/dataviz_final_project/README.md

 ## Data

 The data I propose to visualize for my project is historical CO2 Emissions in tons for each country on a per year basis.
-Depending on how the vizualization of the data goes, I might add additional information like population or gdp, so show the correlation of emissions with other attributes.
+Depending on how the vizualization of the data goes, I might add additional information like population or gdp, to show the correlation of emissions with other attributes.
 Ex: emissions per capita for each coutry on a given year.

 ## Questions & Tasks